codatio/codat-docs/docs/guides/loan-qualification/introduction.md

 ---
-title: "Our loan qualification guide"
+title: "Loan qualification build guide"
 sidebar_label: "Introduction"
 description: "Lend with Codat and our Assess product"
+displayed_sidebar: "docs"
 ---

 :::tip Who is this guide for?